cloftus96/Synthetic-Data-Generation/README.md

 - Make sure that the game Arma 3 is **closed** before running this project.
 Having two copies of the game open may cause unnecessary lag.
-- The script has multiple instances of the Arma 3 executable (arma3_x64.exe) path.
-This file is typically installed to this
-folder:

-    %HOMEDIRECTORY%\Program Files (x86)\Steam\steamapps\common\Arma 3

-  This is the path used in the script.
-However, this can change from system to system.
-Make sure that each instance of this path corresponds to the correct path in your system.

 - Some times of day are so dark that nothing can be seen (the times we believe are roughly from 12am-5am).
 There is a night vision mode in the game, but it is not implemented